Introducing the 2021 MACTE Symposium Keynote Speakers

 “What We’re Listening For: Where Advocacy and Self-Care Meet"

 Peter Mishler is an award-winning educator, literary editor, and author of two books including the recent For All You Do: Self-Care and Encouragement for Teachers.
 His first book, a collection of poems, won the prestigious Kathryn A. Morton Prize.
 His writing appears in U.S. and international publications including the American Poetry Review, and in 2013, he was included in the University of Virginia’s influential Best New Poets anthology.
 His exclusive interviews with contemporary American poets and artists are read widely.
-A graduate of Syracuse University’s Creative Writing MFA program as well as its School of Education, he has been named teacher of the year at schools in New York and Kansas.
+A graduate of Syracuse University’s Creative Writing MFA program as well as its School of Education, he has been named teacher of the year three times at schools in New York and Kansas.
 Now in his thirteenth year of teaching, he chairs the school leadership team and English department for his district's new virtual school.

 Craig S. Bailey, Ph.D.